isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-js.md

    1. Expand the `VideoHeartbeatLibrary-js-v2.*.zip` file that you downloaded.
    1. Verify that the `VideoHeartbeat.min.js` file exists in the `libs` directory:

-   1. Host the [!DNL VideoHeartbeat.min.js] file.
+   1. Host the `VideoHeartbeat.min.js` file.

       This core JavaScript file must be hosted on a web server that is accessible to all pages on your site.
 You need the path to these files for the next step.

-   1. Reference [!DNL VideoHeartbeat.min.js] on all site pages.
+   1. Reference `VideoHeartbeat.min.js` on all site pages.

       Include `VideoHeartbeat` for JavaScript by adding the following line of code in the `<head>` or `<body>` tag on each page.
 For example: